 Costovertebral joint dysfunctions can be treated, very effectively, by conservative Physiotherapy, Chiropractic, and Remedial Massage treatment.

 Treatment will consist of an initial rest period from any aggravating movements.
-During this phase your therapist will help alleviate pain and restore movement by mobilising the thoracic vertebrae and corresponding rib, releasing soft tissue to alleviate surrounding muscle spasm and providing education as to how to protect spine from future injuries.
+During this phase your therapist will help alleviate pain and restore movement by mobilizing the thoracic vertebrae and corresponding rib, releasing soft tissue to alleviate surrounding muscle spasms, and providing education as to how to protect the spine from future injuries.

-After the pain and inflammation subsides, gentle mobility exercises including side bending movement and twisting motions are recommended in order to keep the joint mobility intact, prevent joint stiffness and improve the ability to deep breathe.
+After the pain and inflammation subside, gentle mobility exercises including side bending movement and twisting motions are recommended in order to keep the joint mobility intact, prevent joint stiffness, and improve the ability to deep breathe.

-Once full and pain free mobility has been regained your therapist will prescribe a progressive program of stretching, strengthening and core stability exercises to maintain your flexibility and minimise the risk of reoccurrence in the future.
+Once full and pain-free mobility has been regained your therapist will prescribe a progressive program of stretching, strengthening, and core stability exercises to maintain your flexibility and minimize the risk of reoccurrence in the future.

 2. Stretching can be beneficial to avoid future muscle spasms.
 Please be mindful that to ensure you are doing the correct stretches we recommend you seek guidance from one of our qualified practitioners.

-3. Give your upper back some support by strengthening the muscles that assist in stabilizing and support a healthy posture.
+3. Give your upper back some support by strengthening the muscles that assist in stabilizing and supporting a healthy posture.
 Such as this shoulder blade squeeze.